fhir-fi/finnish-base-profiles/input/pagecontent/index.md

 [some more details](https://fhir.fi).
 We warmly welcome new participants to the project.
 You may even be compensated for your efforts.

-There are sevaral ways to get involved.
+There are several ways to get involved.

 ### Open an Issue in GitHub